Skip to content

 • It is enabled

-• base_url is an address the primary node can access
+• If using direct transport, base_url is an address the primary node can access

 • "Test Connection" succeeds

-• The internal protocol version in the capability summary is compatible with the current primary node; currently v2 is required
+• The internal protocol version in the capability summary is compatible with the current primary node; currently v4 is required

 • /health/ready returns successfully